esl/MongooseIM/doc/getting-started/Quick-setup.md

 For each change, edit the configuration file using the right Linux/Unix user.
 Save (and optionally backup, archive, or version) the configuration file and restart the MongooseIM server.

+!!!
+Warning
-Warning: We recommend that you do not touch these settings at this stage.
+    We recommend that you do not touch these settings at this stage.

 ### Logging